Irresistible-Ishan/TimeCapsule-DatabaseAPP-JAVA-SWING-UI/README.md

 # TimeCapsule-DatabaseAPP-JAVA-SWING-UI
 This is a notes app ;P or maybe not ? it has great potential , im making this for personal use as an open source tool , if its good u can use it too.
+Not your avg electron or webapp ;)

 # features :
 * **Burn**: Permanently destroys the file from the local SSD or HDD by overwriting the storage sectors with randomized binary data, making recovery virtually impossible, even with advanced forensic tools.